 - Networking events

-4. Support Methods that Enable the Voice of the Customer
+4. Support Methods that Enable the Voice of the Customer (VoC)

 - One-on-Ones: Your team (or your board) can schedule one-on-one conversations with new and high-value clients.
 Listen to their feedback and record their suggestions or pain points for future review.
 This is also an excellent opportunity to get testimonials and reviews for marketing materials or key insights for future panels.

 - Create Community Forums: These spaces help you build an engaged community that connects with your brand.
-These forums allow your customers to interact with each other and/or your team for honest, direct communication.
+These forums allow your clients to interact with each other and/or your team for honest, direct communication.

 - Surveys: NPS scores, surveys, questionnaires, and other methods of getting feedback from clients can give your team quantitative data.
 This is a rich resource for discovering trends and opportunities for improvement.